kaleidoscope18/kaleidoscope18/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-🌸 I am opening myself up to new opportunities.
-Starting to making my repos public as well.
+🌸 Starting to making my repos public to share the dev love.

 🔭 I’m currently working on a personal finance project using following techs:
   - Go